A Proud Tradition, A Bold Future

 The English department has often been described, by students and outside observers alike, as home to a consistently high level of intellectual energy and excitement, a fact signaled by our high standing in the National Research Council’s most recent ranking of PhD programs.
 Graduate students at all levels and in all areas of study are exposed to the kind of sophisticated scholarship that occurs at the leading edge of literary and rhetorical study.
 At the same time, we are a collegial department located within a university that has been especially proactive about promoting interdisciplinary collaboration.
 English faculty and students are comfortable sharing ideas both within and among different areas of specialty, and many also work collaboratively with scholars in other disciplines.
 The result has been innovative research and teaching that serves both the university and the larger community.
 With unique opportunities and outstanding resources, students from all over the country and the world are attracted to our graduate program in English.

-The department awards five master’s degrees, an MFA in Creative Writing and two doctoral degrees.
 Our broad range of degree programs allows graduate students to explore a wide range of interests and develop various areas of expertise.
 The department offers courses and degrees in fields ranging from British and American literature to Composition and Rhetoric to Creative Writing to Speech Communication and Rhetoric, along with opportunities in a number of affiliated programs, including African-American Studies, African Studies, Asian Studies, Comparative Literature, Film and Media Studies, Jewish Studies, Linguistics, and Women's and Gender Studies.

 Our large and diverse faculty includes over 60 tenured and tenure-track scholars.
 Together, the faculty engages in scholarship and teaching that meets the needs of an intellectually diverse graduate student community.